Harkavya/ICT-171/README.md

 EXIT;
 ```

+>  **NOTE: Obviously StrongPassword123! is a placeholder, be wise and use a safe and Strong password.**

 ### 2. Automated Database Backup Script (`inventory_backup.sh`)

 My Bash script exports the MySQL database to a compressed `.sql.gz` archive, logs timestamps, and runs automatically every night via Linux cron.